boundedcontext/bounded-context-language-sample/definitions.md

 # Workflows

 A workflow is a mechanism for aggregates-to-aggregate, context-to-context and domain-to-domain communication.
-The idea is simple, when an event from a particular aggregate is handled, execute the one or more commands on aggregates from a different context, or a different domain.
+The idea is simple, when a particular event , we want to execute the one or more commands on aggregates from a different context, or a different domain.

-There are one or two rules
+There are three kinds of supported workflows, a contextual workflow, a domain workflow, and an environment workflow.
+A contextual workflow handles communication between aggregates in a given context.
+A domain workflow handles communication between contexts in a given domain.
+An environmental workflow handles communication between domains.

 ### Creating workflows